 Successful radio programming is finding a balance between both effective short-term on-air content and smart long-term station branding, also in PPM markets.

-It’s the key takeaway from a presentation by Warren Kurtzman of Coleman Insights who shared some dos and don’ts for program directors at Radiodays Europe 2012, based on their experience with PPM.
-Here is why you should use Portable People Meter data only to analyze the effect of significant program events or major format changes and…
+It’s the key takeaway from a presentation by Warren Kurtzman of Coleman Insights who shared some dos & don’ts for program directors at Radiodays Europe 2012, based on their experience with PPM.
+Here’s why you may want to use Portable People Meter data only to analyze the effect of significant program events or major format changes and…

 DON’T respond to non-significant events